Aitzaz Hasan: Awards and honors

-Many people demanded that the Nishan-e-Haider, or a similar award, be awarded to Aitzaz Hasan posthumously.
-The office of Pakistan Prime Minister Nawaz Sharif then recommended President Mamnoon Husain to confer Aitzaz Hasan with the high civil award Sitara-e-Shujaat (Star of Bravery).
-The award was received by Hasan's family on 23 March during Pakistan's national day.
+Many people demanded that the Nishan-e-Haider, or a similar award, be awarded to Aitzaz posthumously.
+The office of Pakistan Prime Minister Nawaz Sharif then recommended President Mamnoon Husain to confer Aitzaz with the high civil award Sitara-e-Shujaat (Star of Bravery).
+The award was received by Aitzaz's family on 23 March during Pakistan's national day.

-On 12 January 2014, the International Human Rights Commission (IHRC) bestowed a global bravery award on Hasan.
+On 12 January 2014, the International Human Rights Commission (IHRC) bestowed a global bravery award on Aitzaz.

 Aitzaz was named as Herald's Person of the Year 2014.
 Herald's annual Person of the Year project sets out to recognize those individuals in Pakistan who had a profound influence on the news and who embodied, for good or ill, what was important about the year.
-Hasan, whose sacrifice attained further poignancy after the 16 December attack on Peshawar's Army Public School, emerged as the winner in a three-way voting process that included online voting, postal ballots, and input from a panel of 10 eminent Pakistanis.
-In Herald's upcoming annual issue, Yousafzai – Herald's Person of the Year for 2014 – pays tribute to Hasan, writing: "Our country is blessed with brave people.
+Aitzaz, whose sacrifice attained further poignancy after the 16 December attack on Peshawar's Army Public School, emerged as the winner in a three-way voting process that included online voting, postal ballots, and input from a panel of ten eminent Pakistanis.
+In the Herald's 2015 issue, Malala Yousafzai – Herald's Person of the Year for 2012 – pays tribute to Hasan, writing: "Our country is blessed with brave people.
 The story of Aitzaz Hasan reflects their reliance, courage, and bravery."